eProsima/DDS-Router/docs/rst/developer_manual/installation/configuration/cmake_options.rst

 ``ON``/``OFF`` at the CMake execution, or set the required path to certain dependencies.

 .. warning::
-    These options are only for developers who installed the *DDS Router* following the compilation steps described in :ref:`developer_manual_installation_sources_linux`.
+    These options are only for developers who installed *eProsima DDS Router* following the compilation steps described in :ref:`developer_manual_installation_sources_linux`.

 .. list-table::